-The Area can be accessed by oversnow vehicles or boats (depending on sea ice conditions) and aircraft.
+Travel to the Area may be by oversnow vehicles or boats (depending on sea ice conditions) and aircraft.
 There are no designated landing sites (also see Section 7(ii)).

 6(iii) Location of structures within and adjacent to the Area